fenago/kubernetes-course/md/Lab_10.md

 Overview

-In this chapter, we will learn how to decouple application configuration data from the application itself and the advantages of taking this approach.
-By the end of this chapter, you will be able to define Kubernetes ConfigMap and Secret objects, run a simple Pod that uses data from ConfigMaps and Secrets, describe the advantages of decoupling configuration data from applications, and use ConfigMaps and Secrets to
+In this lab, we will learn how to decouple application configuration data from the application itself and the advantages of taking this approach.
+By the end of this lab, you will be able to define Kubernetes ConfigMap and Secret objects, run a simple Pod that uses data from ConfigMaps and Secrets, describe the advantages of decoupling configuration data from applications, and use ConfigMaps and Secrets to